Iteration 7: Blackbox Testing and Pattern Hunting

 Deliveries:

-1. Develop on a feature branch named "iteration7" and release using a merge request.
+1. Develop on a feature branch named "iteration7" and release using a merge.

 2. Documentation for your work by following the requirements defined in the iteration 7 report template (pdf) (LaTeX source)